 We thrive for 'easy to wear, easy to care for' pieces.
 We all have busy lives and definitely have something better to be doing than handwashing clothing when we have washing machines in existence.
 That is far too high maintenance for my liking.
 I am all too familiar with the dreaded handwash only pile of jumpers that builds up in the corner of your landing or in the bottom of the laundry basket.
 I constantly battle with this and always dread and avoid it for as long as I can.
 Ultimately I end up wearing them all half as much as I would love to.

-All of our ethical items are washing machine friendly, tried and tested (with the wiser mum on board) before we make our final decision to move forward with a product.
+Almost all of our ethical items are washing machine friendly, tried and tested (with the wiser mum on board) before we make our final decision to move forward with a product.
 This does not sacrifice the quality or integrity of the item, the softness of the fabric or overall shape.
 We've hit the jackpot with our woollies and recycled treasures which are born to be 'easy to wear and easy to care' for.

 I am a renowned shrinker in my family despite following guidelines and giving it my best shot.
 With this reputation, I was sceptical when trialling the first samples.
 My mum and I took one of each size, measured them and with great hesitancy threw them in the washing machine one-by-one with closed eyes and crossed fingers.
 Once done our measurements found no change.
 Not believing it, we did this twice for each jumper.
 Low and behold, there was no shrinking!
 Our ‘close-to-perfect’ wool jumpers can be machine washed on both a wool or 30 degree wash.